paritytech/arkworks-extensions/README.md

 We also provide forks of the models `BW6` and `BLS12`.
 The reason for this is that we want to avoid the point preparation in the Substrate runtime.
 Therefore we re-define the elliptic curve sub-groups `G2` for both models as thin wrappers around the affine points and move the point preparation procedure to the host function site.

+The "ready to go" end-user implementations of the Arkworks equivalent elliptic curves are in [substrate-curves](https://github.com/paritytech/substrate-curves).

 ## Benchmark results

 | extrinsic                               |  arkworkrs(µs)[^1]  |ark-substrate(µs)[^2]|   speedup[^3]   |  dummy(µs)[^4]  |  native(µs)[^5] |